 He left North Carolina for a shot at performing in New York.
 In 1956, Griffith made his Broadway debut in "No Time for Sergeants" with actor Don Knotts.
 Griffith was able to capitalize on his stage success by performing on TV and film.

 After two marriages that ended in divorce, Griffith married 31-year old actress, Cindy Knight in 1983.
-He has two adopted children and lives on a 60-acre ranch on Roanoke Island in North Carolina, also owning a home near Bob Hope in Tulocca Lake, CA.
+He adopted two children and lived on a 60-acre ranch on Roanoke Island in North Carolina, also owning a home near comedian Bob Hope in Tulocca Lake, California.

-An easy-going perfectionist, Griffith prefers to stay clear of the party scene and keep a low profile.
-He collects a fleet of classic cars as a hobby.
+An easy-going perfectionist, Griffith preferred to stay clear of the party scene and kept a low profile.
+He collected a fleet of classic cars as a hobby.
 He went back to his religious musical roots to record a popular gospel album of hymns called "I Love to Tell the Story."
-In 1996, the album has sold 60,000 copies by direct marketing sales.
+In 1996, the album had sold 60,000 copies by direct marketing sales.

 In early 1980, Griffith fell off the roof of his home and broke his back which laid him up for a year.
 In April 1983, a few months after his third marriage, he was diagnosed with Guillain-Barre syndrome.
-Recuperation has been long and painful with many days spent wondering if he would ever be able to work again.
-In his 70's, Griffith gets severe pain in his legs and feet from the disease, suffering from gout and arthritis.
+Recuperation was long and painful with many days spent wondering if he would ever be able to work again.
+In his 70s, Griffith had severe pain in his legs and feet from the disease, suffering from gout and arthritis.
 On 5 May 2000, he had quadruple by-pass heart surgery.

-He died at his home on Roanoke Island, North Carolina at 7 a.m. on 3 July 2012.
+He died at his home on Roanoke Island, North Carolina at 7 a.m. on 3 July 2012 at age 86.

-- business associate/partner relationship with Howard, Ron (born 1 March 1954).
+- associate relationship with Howard, Ron (born 1 March 1954).
 Notes: Co-stars on "The Andy Griffith Show"